lndgalante/codewars-katas/README.md

 Doing lot of katas could help you to improve your algorithmic thinking.
 Also could help you to go with more confidence to interviews.
 I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which is a carefully curated content to help you ace your next technical interview.

+## Pair Programming

+Doing pair-programming is a great exercise to learn from others as well as practice communicational skills.
+So if you are around Buenos Aires and want to do some katas just hit me up with an issue and let's get together at some coffee ☕️

 ## Main Goal

 By the end of 2018 I hope to have it almost all katas completed 🤞